Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 clip = core.fmtc.resample(src, w, h, kernel="spline", taps=6) # equivalent to Spline144
 ```

 #### Gauss

-The Gaussian filter is very special in that its [Fourier transform][^1]
+The Gaussian filter is very special in that its Fourier transform[^1]
 is another Gaussian
-whose width is antiproportional to the spatial function’s.
+whose width is inversely proportional to the spatial function’s.
 This can be harnessed to remove and amplify high frequencies
 in a very controllable way.
 Widening the filter,
 for example,